gautierpetit/hedge-fund-portfolio-optimization/README.md

 ## Contact

-For questions or collaboration opportunities, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gautierpetitch/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gautierpetitch/).